-- (1) Officers of the Company also hold various positions with subsidiary companies.
-Compensation for those positions is included in the above table. - (2) Values shown in column (e) represent the grant date fair value, calculated in accordance with FASB ASC Topic 718 and based on the closing price of Unitil common stock on the date of grant, of awards of restricted stock granted under the Stock Plan for results attained during the years 2010 2012.
-Stock Plan grants were made February 9, 2011 for 2010 results at a price of \$22.78, February 3, 2012 for 2011 results at a price of \$28.16, and February 4, 2013 for 2012 results at a price of \$26.56.
-See also the Grants of Plan-Based Awards Table in the section entitled Compensation of Named Executive Officers. - (3) The terms of the Incentive Plan provide a cash incentive opportunity if the Company meets certain pre-established performance targets (see the Compensation Discussion and Analysis section).
-The amounts shown for each Named Executive Officer reflect the cash incentive awarded on February 9, 2011, for 2010 Incentive Plan results, February 3, 2012, for 2011 Incentive Plan results, and February 4, 2013, for 2012 Incentive Plan results.
-See also the Grants of Plan-Based Awards Table in the section entitled Compensation of Named Executive Officers. - (4) The amounts shown for Mr. Schoenberger, Mr. Collin, Mr. Meissner, and Mr. Black reflect the change in pension value plus the change in the SERP value.
+(1) Officers of the Company also hold various positions with subsidiary companies.
+Compensation for those positions is included in the above table.

+- (2) Values shown in column (e) represent the grant date fair value, calculated in accordance with FASB ASC Topic 718 and based on the closing price of Unitil common stock on the date of grant, of awards of restricted stock granted under the Stock Plan for results attained during the years 2011 2013.
+Stock Plan grants were made February 3, 2012 for 2011 results at a price of \$28.16, February 4, 2013 for 2012 results at a price of \$26.56, and January 31, 2014 for 2013 results at a price of \$30.44.
+See also the Grants of Plan-Based Awards Table in the section entitled Compensation of Named Executive Officers. - (3) The terms of the Management Incentive Plan provide a cash incentive opportunity if the Company meets certain pre-established performance targets (see the Compensation Discussion and Analysis section).
+The amounts shown for each Named Executive Officer reflect the cash incentive awarded on February 3, 2012, for 2011 Management Incentive Plan results, February 4, 2013, for 2012 Management Incentive Plan results, and January 31, 2014, for 2013 Management Incentive Plan results.
+See also the Grants of Plan-Based Awards Table in the section entitled Compensation of Named Executive Officers. - (4) The amount shown for Mr. Schoenberger reflects the change in pension value plus the change in the SERP value.
+The changes in pension value and SERP value were \$(16,968) for Mr. Collin, \$(9,895) for Mr. Meissner and \$(32,369) for Mr. Black.
 The amount shown for Mr. Long reflects only the change in pension value.
 The Company does not have a non-qualified deferred compensation plan.